0

 Program Details

-The Museum of Contemporary Art is committed to making the experience of art accessible.
-We welcome and serve all visitors in an inclusive and safe environment.
-To ensure all visitors have a safe and memorable experience, we ask staff and visitors to be considerate of others as we share this space.
-If you need assistance, see something odd, or just need to borrow a pencil, please let a Gallery Attendant (MOCA staff wearing all black) know how we can help.
+At the Museum of Contemporary Art, we are dedicated to making art accessible to all in an inclusive and safe environment.
+To ensure a positive and memorable experience, we ask staff and visitors to be considerate of others while sharing this space.
+If you need assistance, notice anything unusual, or need to borrow a pencil, please ask a Gallery Attendant (MOCA staff wearing all black) for help.

-Please enjoy our artwork with your eyes!
-However, please keep two feet of distance from all works of art.
+• Help us protect the art for future generations!
+Keep two feet of distance from all works of art.
 Even a slight touch can damage the surface so we ask that you leave touching the art to the professionals.
-If artwork is interactive, we’ll be sure to let you know.
-Help us protect the artwork for future generations of visitors!
+If an artwork is interactive, we’ll let you know.
+Help us protect the art for future generations!

-Photos are welcome in the museum!
-Just please turn off your flash and put away your tripods, selfie sticks, stabilizers, gimbals, or any equipment that extends the reach of your camera.
-We only ask that you do not photograph any security equipment, emergency exits, or staff members without consent.
+• Feel free to take photos throughout the museum!
+However, please turn off your flash and put away tripods, selfie sticks, stabilizers, gimbals, or any equipment that extends the reach of the camera.
+We only ask that you do not photograph security equipment, emergency exits, or staff members without their consent.

-Shirts and shoes please.
-We ask that all guests wear appropriate attire as they enjoy the museum.
+• Shirts and shoes, please.
+We ask that all guests wear appropriate attire while enjoying the museum.

-We love pencils!
-All guests are permitted to take notes and make sketches in the galleries using pencils.
-Please keep ink, charcoal, markers, oils, and other liquid media at home or safely stowed away.
+• We encourage you to take notes and sketch in the galleries using pencils, but please keep ink, charcoal, markers, oils, and other liquid media at home or safely stowed away.

 MOCA is a member of the Safe Space Alliance.
 We do not tolerate violence, bullying, or hate speech towards the LGBTQI+ community.